Teacher Educator Development

 Support for Teacher Education Institutions

-We work with TEIs across all provinces through a structured three-year handover process.
+We work with TEIs across all provinces through a structured three-year handover process of the EPPS programme.

 Year 1: TDSO trainers deliver with TEI staff observing.